How to start and end process on a remote computer

 where \\computer is remote computer name and cmd is the program name which you want to start.

-List and Kill the process:
+List and Kill the Remote Process:

 Before you can kill you have to know the remote process name or sid which you can use it in pskill program to terminate it.
 This is very helpful when the control is lost by the person and he is not able to terminate it..